mattstier/music-bot/README.md

   - Run the image by mounting the docker container to your local repository
     - On _Windows Powershell_: `docker run --rm -it -v ${PWD}:/go/src/app music-bot:latest`
     - On _Linux/MacOS_: `docker run --rm -it -v $(pwd):/go/src/app music-bot:latest`
-- Or run it by simply running `docker run music-bot:latest`
+- Or run the container simply by running `docker run music-bot:latest`

 ### How to deploy

 ---
 ## Contribution guidelines
-If you intend on contributing to our project, read our Development Guideline.
+If you intend on contributing to this project, read the Development Guideline [here]().

 ---
 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the [GNU General Public License v3.0](https://github.com/mattstier/music-bot/tree/main?tab=License-1-ov-file).